pcf000/ci-scripts/README.md

 http://ml-ci.amd.com:21096/me/configure (or take the long route of clicking on your name at the upper right and then Configure in the left-side menu).

+Do "python3 -m pip install -r requirements.txt" for the essential prerequisites -- python\_jenkins is the jenkins module, tabulate is used for text output, and dominate is used for html output.
+Python\_jenkins does drag in a bunch of other modules.